excsn/turnkeeper/README.md

 While existing solutions are powerful, we identified a need for an in-process scheduler specifically designed for modern, **asynchronous applications** with the following goals:

 1.  **Async Native:** Built from the ground up for asynchronous runtimes (like Tokio in Rust, but the concept applies broadly), allowing scheduled tasks themselves to perform non-blocking I/O (network requests, database calls) efficiently without tying up threads.
-2.  **Programmatic & Flexible Scheduling:** Moving beyond just cron strings to allow defining schedules directly in code using clear time/day specifications (e.g., "Every Monday and Friday at 9:00 AM and 5:30 PM UTC").
-This offers type safety and easier composition.
+2.  **Programmatic & Flexible Scheduling:** Define schedules directly in code using various methods: specific weekdays/times (e.g., "Monday 9:00 AM UTC"), standard CRON expressions, fixed intervals (e.g., "every 5 minutes"), or precise one-time execution timestamps.
+This offers type safety and easier composition compared to managing external configurations.
 3.  **Integrated Resilience:** Building in automatic retries with configurable backoff strategies directly into the scheduler, rather than requiring each task to implement its own retry logic.
 Handling panics gracefully within tasks.
 4.  **Observability:** Providing easy ways to monitor the scheduler's health and job status:
     *   How many jobs are waiting?